 I have always said that you have to live for today, because tomorrow is not guaranteed.
 The pandemic has not changed that – but has made me realize that how we each live our lives today will have a ripple effect on the lives of so many others.

-People have told us they're using our sisterly banter to start conversations with others (family, friends, and even in classrooms), so Black created "Conversation Starters".
-Stay tuned as we'll be introducing new topics on a regular basis!
+People have told us they’re using our sisterly banter to start conversations with others (family, friends, and even in classrooms), so Black created “Conversation Starters”.

 THE CONVERSATION STARTERS